 - The Highlight link enables visual highlighting mode for the current issue’s element throughout the browser window.
 When the highlighting mode is enabled, the text of the link changes to Stop Highlight.
-Select Stop Highlight to disable visual higlighting.
-The text of the link changes back to Highlight when visual higlighting is disabled.
+Select Stop Highlight to disable visual highlighting.
+The text of the link changes back to Highlight when visual highlighting is disabled.

 Details for the specific issue focus; e.g., "issue 2 of 5.
 Buttons must have discernible text." are presented under the following level 2 headings:

 - Issue description: Contains a Learn more link to detailed violation explanation content in Deque University.

 - Element location: Displays the currently selected issue’s element selector or XPath to programmatically identify the specific element on the page.

 - Element source: Contains the source code for the failed element.

 - To solve this violation, you need to section: Lists various options available to resolve the accessibility barrier.
 The most appropriate solution option for the context should be implemented.